tymyrddin/purple/source/docs/distribution-networks/observable-semantics/engineering-and-change/maintenance-window-signatures.md

 # Maintenance window signatures

-Stedin's maintenance windows are planned periods when scheduled work is performed on the distribution network.
+Maintenance windows are planned periods when scheduled work is performed on the distribution network.
 The evidence is dense: work orders, werkplannen (work plans), bedieningsplannen (switching plans), as-found-and-as-left records, key-management logs, and post-work commissioning tests.
 Normal maintenance and unauthorised work leave different signatures in this evidence.

 ## The planned maintenance framework

-Stedin's maintenance planning cycle starts with the meldpunt (central dispatch), which receives weekly contractor work plans and publishes maintenance announcements.
+The [maintenance planning cycle](../../operating-context/operations-and-cadence/operational-procedures-and-change.md) starts with the meldpunt (central dispatch), which receives weekly contractor work plans and publishes maintenance announcements.
 Each planned maintenance activity is documented in a work order that specifies what will be done, who will do it, when (the scheduled maintenance window), where (which substations or network sections), and what authority is needed (switching authority, access keys, approvals).
 Before work begins, a